 - Augmented Marketing: Major brands worldwide are well underway in capitalizing on the immersive potential of AR to create compelling marketing content.
 From Lowe's to BMW to Estée Lauder, branded AR content has resulted in doubled conversion rates and impressive engagement figures on social media.
 Businesses could compound their success by using VPS data to further improve the quality of an AR experience.
 For instance, knowing the interior layout of a brick-and-mortar storefront could enable a retail brand to create an engaging AR experience that took users through the entire stores.
 The experience could also granularly help customers navigate to certain goods.

-Amidst strong competition from independent firms such as Ubiquity6, Google announced a new Cloud Anchors feature in ARCore 1.2.
-This represents a preliminary form of fully realized VPS, using locally captured images as opposed to a centralised database.
+Amidst strong competition from independent firms such as Ubiquity6, Google announced a new Cloud Anchors feature in ARCore 1.2, Google's mobile AR platform.
+This represents a preliminary form of fully realized VPS, using locally captured images as opposed to a centralized database.
 But the race to establish VPS infrastructure on a global scale and offload complex image processing tasks to the cloud is still on.

 Competitor Fantasmo is angling to create a VPS database that democratizes the map creation process.
 By allowing free access to imaging data for public spaces and handing private property owners total control of interior maps, the company hopes to provide a more appealing alternative to Google's centralized approach.

 Greenlight Insights clients can read more in the report Augmented Reality Cloud Computing 2020: 5G Giveth, Competition Taketh.
 This research helps organizations analyze the dynamic growth of leading augmented reality cloud computing companies.